Forming a New Student Organization

 Funding of New Student Organizations

-To obtain funding, new student organizations must comply with the rules and procedures established for existing student organizations as described above and in the funding section below.
+To obtain funding, new student organizations must comply with the rules and procedures established for existing student organizations as described above and with the funding guidelines in this paragraph.
 Because of limited total funding for student organizations, the maximum amount of funding available for a new organization is $500, although new organizations are not automatically entitled to this level of funding.
 For these purposes, a new organization is one that has not previously received separate funding or separate recognition from the Dean of Students Office.

 Still have questions?
 Contact DOS or come by WCC 3039.